birkofcz/42_rainfall/level1/README.md

    0x08048496 <+22>:	ret                          ;pops the return address from the stack and jumps to it
 ~~~

-As we can see, the main allocates 80 bytes on the stack, calculates the pointer to the buffer for gets, calls gets and returns, with no other procedures.
+As we can see, the main allocates 80 bytes on the stack, calculates the pointer to the buffer for **gets()**, calls it and returns, with no other procedures.
 This looks like a dead end and we need to examine further, so we list all the functions in gdb, using **info functions** command.
 From the listing, **run()** looks like our way forward, as also the assembly dump suggest by calling a system function:
 ~~~assembly
    0x08048444 <+0>:	push   %ebp
    0x08048445 <+1>:	mov    %esp,%ebp